 In 2024, a Boston-based dental technology company announced the successful completion of what it described as the first fully robotic dental procedure.

-Although promising, this technology remains in the early stages of adoption and will require additional research, regulatory review, and clinical validation before becoming widely available.
+Although this development is promising, robotic dental technology remains in the early stages of adoption.
+Additional research, regulatory review, and clinical validation will be important before these systems become widely available.

 Potential Benefits of Robotic Dentistry